Rahulgans/INTSKY-India-Template/README.md

-INTSKY-India.
-A safety based startup providing services right from HSE trainings to Computer application development.
+Created a website for INTSKY-India, A safety based startup providing services right from HSE trainings to Computer application development.

 ## Credits
 I have used Bootstrap agency theme for this site.